albertintech/apai/docs/judiciary/fjbaa/chilton-framework-evaluation.md

 **Khanna Bill:** H.R.
 8424, 116th Congress.
 The strongest statutory proposal under the Chilton framework, particularly for its 120-day automatic seating provision addressing Senate obstruction.

-**FJBAA Supporting Documents:** Policy Rationale (Rev 2.1), Foundational Principles (Rev 1.7), Legal Analysis (Rev 2.1), Overview (Rev 2.1), and Implementation Timeline (Rev 2.1) provide the substantive basis for the Act's design choices discussed throughout this evaluation.
+**FJBAA Supporting Documents:** Policy Rationale, Foundational Principles, Legal Analysis, Overview, and Implementation Timeline provide the substantive basis for the Act's design choices discussed throughout this evaluation.
+Current versions of all supporting documents are aligned to the legislative text revision corresponding to this evaluation.

 **Comparative Proposals:** The Renewal Act (Carrington & Cramton, 2006), Justices on Deck (Fix the Court, 2020), Oliver Plan (1986), UVA Plan, and Northwestern Plan are evaluated as documented in the prepared research summary, "Supreme Court Term Limits -- Comparative Guide with Pros/Cons and Chilton et al Evaluation" (2025).